mkkellogg/GaussianSplats3D/README.md

 - Users can convert `.ply` or `.splat` files to the `.ksplat` file format
 - Allows a Three.js scene or object group to be rendered along with the splats
 - Built-in WebXR support
+- Supports 1st and 2nd degree spherical harmonics for view-dependent effects
 - Focus on optimization:
     - Splats culled prior to sorting & rendering using a custom octree
     - WASM splat sort: Implemented in C++ using WASM SIMD instructions